Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Introduction

 Such outliers can easily be determined through the decade-long monitoring of millisecond pulsars (MSPs) in the PTA experiments.
-Currently, six such experiments are ongoing with time baselines ranging from 4 years to 28 years (European Pulsar Timing Array (EPTA)~\cite{EPTA}, the InPTA~\cite{Joshi18,Joshi22}, the Parkes Pulsar Timing Array (PPTA)~\cite{PPTA}, North American Nanohertz Observatory for Gravitational Waves (NANOGrav)~\cite{McLaughlin2013}, Meerkat Pulsar Timing Array~\cite{MPTA} and the Chinese Pulsar Timing Array (CPTA)~\cite{CPTA2025}).
-The data and resources from these PTA experiments are pooled together by the International Pulsar Timing Array (IPTA)~\cite{IPTA} to form the most sensitive data set for the search for GWs.
-These experiments have reported evidence for the low frequency GWs~\cite{Agazie2023,epta+inpta2023a,CPTAGW,MPTA,PPTAGW}.
+Currently, six such experiments are ongoing with time baselines ranging from 4 years to 28 years (European Pulsar Timing Array (EPTA)~\citep{EPTA}, the InPTA~\citep{Joshi18,Joshi22}, the Parkes Pulsar Timing Array (PPTA)~\citep{PPTA}, North American Nanohertz Observatory for Gravitational Waves (NANOGrav)~\citep{McLaughlin2013}, Meerkat Pulsar Timing Array~\citep{MPTA} and the Chinese Pulsar Timing Array (CPTA)~\citep{CPTA2025}).
+The data and resources from these PTA experiments are pooled together by the International Pulsar Timing Array (IPTA)~\citep{IPTA} to form the most sensitive data set for the search for GWs.
+These experiments have reported evidence for the low frequency GWs~\citep{Agazie2023,epta+inpta2023a,CPTAGW,MPTA,PPTAGW}.

-Recently, InPTA made its second data release (DR2) public~\cite{Rana25} with seven years of data on 27 MSPs.
-This work investigates outliers in the DM time-series of two pulsars from the InPTA DR2 sample and evaluates their potential astrophysical origin.
-The two pulsars of interest, highlighted here, are -- (a) PSR J1022+1001, which has a very low ecliptic latitude of -0.06$\degree$, and is known for exhibiting significant solar wind-induced DM variability due to its close proximity to the Sun, making it a natural candidate for probing solar events such as coronal mass ejections; (b) PSR J2145$-$0750, one of the brightest pulsars in the InPTA sample, shows pronounced short-timescale variations in its DM time series, and its multi-component profile morphology allows sensitive tests for intrinsic mode-changing behaviour.
+Recently, InPTA made its second data release (DR2) public~\citep{Rana25} with seven years of data on 27 MSPs.
+This work investigates outliers in the DM time-series of two pulsars from the InPTA-DR2 sample and evaluates their potential astrophysical origin.
+The two pulsars of interest, highlighted here, are -- (a) PSR J1022+1001, which has a very low ecliptic latitude of $-$0.06$\degree$, and is known for exhibiting significant solar wind-induced DM variability due to its close proximity to the Sun, making it a natural candidate for probing solar events such as CMEs; (b) PSR J2145$-$0750, one of the brightest pulsars in the InPTA sample, shows pronounced short-timescale variations in its DM time series, and its multi-component profile morphology allows sensitive tests for intrinsic mode-changing behavior. \SC{Distinguishing the deviation in DM arising from CME interactions, and from intrinsic mode changes, requires that the very definition of an outlier be tailored to the physical scenario under consideration.
+In this work, we adopt such a scenario-driven approach: the definition of an outlier for PSR J1022+1001 is based on solar elongation geometry and deviations from modelled solar-wind DM, whereas for PSR J2145$-$0750 it is based on statistically significant changes in its pulse-shape properties.
+This framework is essential for isolating astrophysically motivated events in PTA datasets, before applying deeper diagnostic analyses to confirm their origin.}